FreshHillyer/homepage/_pages/about.md

 <span class='anchor' id='about-me'></span>

+My name is Zhuo Chen.
+I am a ZJU phd student (since 2020).
+I graduated from Huazhong University of Science and Technology with a bachelor’s degree and from the Department of Computer Science and Technology.
+My research interest includes Android security, decentralized finance (DeFi) security and underground ecnomy security.

 # 🔥 News
 - *2023.10*: &nbsp;🎉🎉 TDSC'23: Lifting The Grey Curtain: Analyzing the Ecosystem of Android Scam Apps.
-- *2023.9*: &nbsp;🎉🎉 CCS'23: Towards Detecting and Understanding   Transaction-based Phishing on Ethereum.
+- *2023.09*: &nbsp;🎉🎉 CCS'23: Towards Detecting and Understanding   Transaction-based Phishing on Ethereum.
 - *2023.04*: &nbsp;🎉🎉 ISSTA'23: Detecting Underground Economy Apps Based on UTG Similarity.

 # 📝 Publications